Scotland's Salmond proposes fiscal stability pact with UK

 “Let’s say your stability pact said over the long term your borrowing should not exceed 3 percent of GDP.
 I would argue that is no more than the fiscal discipline that a sensible country would have in any case.”

-The SNP won a majority in Scotland’s devolved parliament last May, and has promised to hold a referendum on independence within five years, pencilling in autumn 2014, saying it would give Scots enough time to realise what independence would mean.
+The SNP won a majority in Scotland’s devolved parliament last May, and has promised to hold a referendum on independence within five years, penciling in autumn 2014, saying it would give Scots enough time to realize what independence would mean.

 The British government argues the vote should be held earlier, saying investors are being put off by the uncertainty.
 Over the weekend, Scottish Secretary Michael Moore said it had set out how a referendum could be held within 500 days.